PerfectAudience/reign/README.md

 Sovereign
 =========
-A suite of lightweight services for distributed systems coordination and messaging based on Zookeeper and Netty.
+A suite of lightweight services for distributed systems coordination and messaging based on Zookeeper, Netty, and Web Sockets.

 Features